DoriniTT/aiida-teros/README.md

-# AiiDA-AIAT: Automated Surface Thermodynamics with AiiDA-VASP
+# AiiDA-AIAT: Automating Surface Thermodynamics with AiiDA and VASP

+## Introduction

-Welcome to the AiiDA-AIAT repository!
-This project provides a comprehensive workflow for automating surface thermodynamics calculations using AiiDA and VASP.
-It allows users to:
+Welcome to the **AiiDA-AIAT** repository!
+This project offers a comprehensive and fully automated workflow for studying surface thermodynamics of materials using [AiiDA](https://www.aiida.net/) and [VASP](https://www.vasp.at/).
+Designed to minimize manual intervention, AiiDA-AIAT streamlines the entire process—from pre-processing and calculations to post-processing—enabling researchers to focus on analysis and interpretation.

+### Key Features

-- Generate symmetric surface terminations from a given bulk structure and orientation.
+- **Automated Surface Generation**: Generate symmetric surface terminations from any given bulk structure and crystallographic orientation.
-- Perform relaxation calculations on all generated slabs using VASP.
+- **Efficient Relaxation Calculations**: Perform relaxation calculations on all generated slabs using VASP with ease.
-- Compute surface Gibbs free energies and construct surface phase diagrams using ab initio atomistic thermodynamics.
+- **Surface Thermodynamics Analysis**: Compute surface Gibbs free energies and construct surface phase diagrams using _ab initio_ atomistic thermodynamics.
-- Identify and output the most stable surface terminations based on thermodynamic analysis.
+- **Stable Surface Identification**: Automatically identify and output the most thermodynamically stable surface terminations based on comprehensive analysis.

+If you're aiming to understand and predict the stability of material surfaces under varying environmental conditions, this tool can significantly accelerate your workflow.

+---

-This README will guide you through the prerequisites, installation, and usage of the AiiDA-AIAT.
+This README will guide you through the prerequisites, installation, and usage of AiiDA-AIAT.
+Let's get started!

 ---